jmcioffi4/cs5800-finalProj/README.md

 *   In `Optional/dbConnector.py` please make sure that the info on lines 7 through 10 are correct for your device. **If you do not have a password for your SQL, comment out line 9** (for password).
     *   Line 9 should be the only thing you need to change if you are like most users.
     *   If you get an access denied error when trying to run the program, then you did not set up your device's info properly.
 Please try again.
 Once set up properly, program will connect and run smoothly.
+        *   You may need to add a new user not named `root` and give it no password to get it to run.
+[See This Link](https://stackoverflow.com/a/53981513)

 ## Program Requirements
 * The user must have the following packages installed (or program will crash):